isomerpages/pa-chingay/_about-us/The Chingay Timeline.md

 <img src="/images/About%20Us/Timeline/orchard-road.png" alt="orchard road" style="width:160px; float:left;"/>

-Chingay moved to a permanent home at Orchard Road where tourists and visitors can join in the joy of the parade.
+Chingay moved to a permanent home at Orchard Road where tourists and visitors can join in the joy of the parade.<br>

 <hr/>